 Take time to carefully review the website of whatever attraction you want to visit.
 Look for special discounts, combination deals and reduced-price or free days, Horrell suggests.
 “Search the Internet [to] learn the tricks that other people have already discovered,” she adds.

-Here, six savings experts explain how we can pare those entertainment prices down to a more affordable level.
+Here, six savings experts explain how we can pare down those entertainment prices to a more affordable level.

-“I recently got eight seats together for a hockey game in Tampa, Florida, and paid about 30 percent less than if I purchased them at the box office,” Bakke says.
+“I got eight seats together for a hockey game in Tampa, Florida, and paid about 30 percent less than if I purchased them at the box office,” Bakke says.

 Check your school’s employee benefits page before you buy tickets for anything, advises John Drabkowski, vice president of operations at ConcertFix, a Florida-based company that provides concert and tour information for more than 4,000 popular artists and helps connect people with tickets.